 NOTE: Getting from Paris to Provence is easy.
 The best way is taking the Train à Grande Vitesse (TGV).
 So if you are in Paris why do not you take a trip to one of these beautiful villages and its French markets?

-You can download the complete list of Provencal markets here.
+You can have a complete list of Provencal markets here.
 Please, always check out dates and times!

 Here are my favourite French markets in Provence, the place I love to call “the French region of lavender”.